jarlostensen/notesandcomments/TheBigRefactoringProject.md

 The design principle we adopted in this refactoring exercise was to *strictly limit the use of classes in the public APIs and only if (and only if) they strictly corresponded to a type*.
 This meant that pretty much *all* classes in the public APIs from the original design disappeared and were replaced with free functions in namespaces.

 ### Stateful pipelines, or high-latency programming
 This reminds me of rendering pipelines in graphics programming where you build up a large amount of state for various stages of a pipeline, then execute the pipeline.
 In the code case this is where classes contain large amount of state that is set with mutators and this state influences methods executed later.
-The problem with this
+The problem is that it exacerbates the difficulty of reasoning about code flow because state is built up in ways that are often not entirely obvious and importantly

 ### Deeply nested responsibilities
 TODO: obfuscated code in deep function hierarchies, helpful "utitlity" classes and functions generalising where it's not needed.